Curriculum Guide

 History

-Class I: Foundations of Ancient Civilizations
+Class I History: Foundations of Ancient Civilizations (Yearlong)

-Class III: Cultural Traditions and Encounters
+Class II History: Cultural Traditions and Encounters (Yearlong)

-Class IV: The Birth of Modern Europe
+Class IV History: The Birth of Modern Europe (Yearlong)

 In Class IV, History students continue with the theme of cultural encounters and cultural exchanges developed in Class III History.
 This course explores how European states emerged as dominant world powers by the 1500s despite their lack of unity and financial strength at the conclusion of the Crusades in the 1200s.
 In particular, we consider how European ways of thinking shifted as its citizens entered the modern age.
 Significant time is spent examining the Black Death, the development of capitalism, the Renaissance, the Reformation, and the advent of strong monarchs.
 Students will also consider how these events shaped the way Europeans saw themselves as well as those around them.
 Finally, we will examine how Europeans used their new knowledge and power to conquer and subjugate the citizens of the New World.